chef-boneyard/gecode/README.md

 package
 -------

 Installs Gecode from packages.
-On Debian and Ubuntu systems, the recipe will attempt to install packages from apt.opscode.com.
-It uses the apt repository LWRP in Opscode's apt cookbook to enable the repository.
+On Debian and Ubuntu systems, the recipe will attempt to install packages from apt.chef.io.
+It uses the apt repository LWRP in Chef's apt cookbook to enable the repository.
 For releases after Debian 7.0 (Wheezy) and Ubuntu 11.04 (Natty), Gecode 3.5.0+ exists in the main repositories.

 source
 ------